 - TIME LIMIT: 5 minutes.
-(Does not include slate.) - The performer must present one selection. - · Performers must use pre-recorded, non-vocal musical accompaniment. - a.
+(Does not include slate.) - The performer must present one selection. - Performers must use pre-recorded, non-vocal musical accompaniment. - a.
 No live accompaniment will be allowed. - b.
-All music must be downloaded onto the entrant's device as WiFi connection is not reliable. - c.
-See "Equipment" under General Information for full guidelines. - Refer to General Information for full rules and guidelines.
+For in-person rounds, all music must be downloaded onto the entrant's device. - c.
+See "Equipment" under General Information for full guidelines. - Refer to Performance Events: General Information for full rules and guidelines.